Administrative Services

 The Radio Technology Unit is responsible for all radio communication systems for the Township of Brick.
 This includes Police, Fire, EMS, Public Works, Recreation and Lifeguards.

 The Communications Center function is to receive incoming calls for service and dispatch the appropriate units to the call for service (i.e., Police, Fire, and EMS).
-The center is staffed with twenty full time and five part time Telecommunication Operators and one Telecommunications Supervisor.
+The center is staffed with twenty-two full time employees along with part time staff Telecommunication Operators and one Telecommunications Supervisor.
 The Telecommunications Operators perform several important tasks including the handling of 9-1-1 and non-emergency calls for service, the dispatching and monitoring of Police, Fire and Emergency Medical Services (EMS) within the Township of Brick.

-All Telecommunications Operators are certified by the State of New Jersey as Emergency Medical Dispatchers and Basic Communications Operators as well as receiving continuous training in domestic violence call handling, crisis and hostage negotiations, tactical communications, and advance public safety dispatching in addition to being proficient in local, state and national databases.
+All Telecommunications Operators are Basic Communications Operators as well as receiving continuous training in domestic violence call handling, crisis and hostage negotiations, tactical communications, and advance public safety dispatching in addition to being proficient in local, state and national databases.
 In addition, several of our Telecommunications Operators have been trained as Tactical Dispatchers.

 The NCIC (National Crime Information Center) is responsible to ensure that all NCIC entries are validated through the State Police NCIC 2000 validation system and ensure training is complete and records are accurately saved.